Specialist units

 Pacific focus

 Pacific people have a strong established culture in New Zealand.
-The Pacific Focus Unit offers a therapeutic environment to motivate Pacific prisoners to address their offending behaviour by using pro-social behaviours to model Pacific values and beliefs.
+The Pacific Focus Unit offers a therapeutic environment to motivate Pacific men to address their offending behaviour by using pro-social behaviours to model Pacific values and beliefs.

 Self-care units

-Self-care accommodation, mainly situated outside of a prison’s secure perimeter, provide prisoners with a degree of autonomy.
+Self-care accommodation, mainly situated outside of a prison’s secure perimeter, provide people with a degree of autonomy.
 The open, shared accommodation teaches people the necessary living skills (budgeting, cooking and cleaning) required for a successful reintegration into society.

 Special treatment units